Atmegal/MFURLN-CVPR-2019-relationship-detection-method/README.md

 We provide codes for On Exploring Undetermined Relationships for Visual Relationship Detection， CVPR2019.

-The codes includes three parts: codes of Faster R-CNN for object detection, codes of relationship generator for undetermined relationships, and codes of relationship predictor for relationship detection.
+The codes include three parts: codes of Faster R-CNN for object detection, codes of relationship generator for undetermined relationships, and codes of relationship predictor for relationship detection.

 We will provide the Pytorch codes as soon as possible.